 First, it would appear that the Order was issued against the background that the Federal Government of Nigeria (FGN) has a duty to provide adequate public infrastructure facilities for all citizens and encourage the free mobility of people, goods and services throughout the Federation, for the purpose of promoting national integration and protecting the rights of citizens to engage in legitimate economic activities concerned with the production, distribution and exchange of wealth, goods and services.

 Second, the Executive Order is predicated on the recognition that it is the responsibility of the FGN to harness Nigeria’s resources and promote national prosperity and an efficient, dynamic and self-reliant economy, and additionally, to manage and operate the Roads Transportation Sector, as well as the major sectors of the economy.

-The above stated reasons all reveal the seemingly good intent of the FGN to drive growth in Roads Infrastructure in Nigeria.
+The above-stated reasons all reveal the seemingly good intentions of the FGN to drive growth in Roads Infrastructure in Nigeria.
 However, it remains to be seen if and whether these lofty ideals will be fully achieved, implemented or carried out to the letter.

 Having x-rayed why the Order was made, we shall now proceed to discuss the Road Infrastructure Development and Refurbishment Investment Tax Credit Scheme – which is at the very heart of this publication.